Interchangeable Asian Cultures

 - There is a song by a bubblegum dance group called Banaroo.
 They have a song called "Hong Kong Song," which, in the lyrics, mentions samurais, geishas, kimonos (which were technically derived from Chinese garments, so that can be overlooked) and uses a lot of vaguely Asian-sounding words.
 This all results in sentences like, "The lonely construction worker."
 WHY.

 - All over the fucking place in "China in her Eyes" by Modern Talking.

-- When the World of Darkness had its "Year of the Lotus" event, where it released Asian-themed material for its gamelines (Kindred of the East in particular), it treated the entirety of East and Southeast Asia as the generic "Middle Kingdom"—actually an epithet for China—with mostly only lip service to cultural distinction between countries.
+- When the World of Darkness had its "Year of the Lotus" event where it released Asian-themed material for its gamelines (Kindred of the East in particular), it treated the entirety of East and Southeast Asia as the generic "Middle Kingdom"—actually an epithet for China—with only lip service to cultural distinctions between the various countries.

 - Sahud in Banestorm.
 Justified in that they came from disparate parts of Asia and were thoroughly mixed.

 - Avenue Q — "Tried to work in Korean deli / But I am Japanese."
 Or in the Australian performance, "tried to work in Chinese restaurant."
 The actress in the Australian performance was Filipino.